 NHS bursaries will no longer be offered but students will have access to the same student loans system as other students.

-Students who already have a degree will be able to receive funding to study on these courses and if you deferred entry, from 2016/17 to 2017/18, you will come under the new arrangements.
+Students who already have a degree will be able to receive funding to study on these courses.

 All information on this page relates to students who usually live in England.

 NB: Graduate Entry Nursing students who start in January 2019 or later will also be funded through the student loans system and be eligible for the Unviersity Core and Potential Bursaries.

 Please refer to our Funding for Undergraduates 2018 web page, noting that you may be entitled to additional funding from the Learning Support Fund from the NHS as detailed below:

 If you meet the eligibility criteria and have eligible child dependants you can apply to the NHS Business Services Authority (NHSBSA) for this allowance, which is a non-repayable grant of £1,000 per year.

 Eligible students will be entitled to claim travel and accommodation expenses incurred over and above daily travel costs to university.
 The costs must be related to essential practice placements.